bbj-lab/fms-ehrs/README.md

-# Detecting highly informative events in electronic health records with foundation models
+# Quantifying surprise in clinical care: Detecting highly informative events in electronic health records with foundation models

 > We present a foundation model-derived method to identify highly informative
 > tokens and events in a patient's electronic healthcare record.
 Our approach